mike1372/toy_robot_nodejs/README.md

     * Prevents a PLACE command from being issued that would place the robot out of the table bounds
 	* Processes the input and converts it into a format to send to the simulator
 * The simulator:
-	* Responsible for commanding the robot to perform various actions
+	* Is responsible for commanding the robot to perform various actions
 * The robot:
 	* Knows whether or not it is on the table
-	* Once on the table it knows its position in X and Y coordinates and the direction with which it is facing
+	* Once on the table it knows its position in X and Y coordinates and the direction in which it is facing
 	* Is able to move position and turn direction
 	* Is able to report its position and direction
     * Once placed on the table, is responsible for prevenitng itself from falling off